Think of it as making your first impression. Think 3.3.2… it’s what you check before you send!

 If your email has misspelled words and is formatted incorrectly, it doesn’t bode well for you, your company or the product or service you offer.

-So, having a good quality assurance process in place is key to ensure your first impression is your best one.
+So, having a good email marketing campaign quality assurance process in place is key to ensure your first impression is your best one.

 Before hitting the “send” button, ensure you have scanned your email for specific items.
 The following checklist will help.